OmarOporto/OmarOporto/README.md

 <br/>

-- 💞️ I’m looking to collaborate on projects with React or .NET, but I am open to any kind of development project.
+- 💞️ I’m looking to collaborate on projects with React or .NET, but I am open to any kind of development projects.

 <h3 align="left">Connect with me:</h3>